contact

 MeetUp

-One week a year we organise an informal summer MeetUp in our house in France.
-Intrigued by the notion of designing for life, people come for two main reasons.
+Intrigued by the notion of designing for life, people come to a MeetUp for two main reasons.
 They might be working on a live project, thesis, course, or book, and use the week to move it forward.
 Or else they want to transform their working life completely and use their time here to figure out how.

 The MeetUp is for designers of all kinds, ecologists, curators, team leaders, professors, postgrad students, researchers, artists, and writers.